 - Instruct children to wait until they are home to eat any candy.

 - Check candy and novelty toys for potential choking hazards.

 - Make sure packaging doesn't have any tears or tampering.

 - Throw away anything that looks suspicious.

 - Slow down, especially in residential areas.

 - Watch for children darting out from parked cars.

-- When driving children around, use child safety seats or seatbelts, and have children get out of cars on the curb side, not facing traffic.
+- Use child safety seats or seat belts when driving children around, and have children get out of cars on the curb side, not facing traffic.